michael-rimmer-nz/308-pae3d-3d-modeler/README.md

 #### Edits ####

 2023
- - Basic code formating to be more readble.
+ - Basic code formatting to be more readable.
  - Code comments for historical purposes.
- - Minor fix to the selection processing that auto-selects edges, faces when verticies are selected (2 lines changed).
+ - Minor fix to the selection processing that auto-selects edges, faces when vertices are selected (2 lines changed).
  - No major functional changes.

 #### Potential Improvements ####